| Document Number: | WG14 N1269 |

 Spurious wakeups occur when threads waiting for condition variables become unblocked without appropriate notifications.
 Code that waits for a condition to become true should explicitly check that condition when returning from a wait function to recognize such spurious wakeups.
 This is usually done with a loop:

-while (condition is false) wait for condition variable;
+while (condition is false)

 The condition variable functions use a mutex internally; when a thread returns from a wait function any changes made to memory by threads that called a wait function or a notify function before the return will be visible to the caller.